rssh/cps-async-connect/README.md

- This is a helper connect objects for providing [dotty-cps-async](https://github.com/rssh/dotty-cps-async) CpsAsyncMonad typeclasses for common effect stacks.
+ This is a helper connect objects for providing [dotty-cps-async](https://github.com/rssh/dotty-cps-async) CpsAsyncMonad typeclasses for common effect stacks and streaming libraries.

 ## cats-effects: